There are several types of injections, and they are named after the body part that the medication is being injected into:

-This is a therapeutic procedure performed for facet joint pain once it is identified as the main pain generator through facet joint injections.
+This therapeutic procedure is performed for facet joint pain once it is identified as the primary pain generator through facet joint injections.
 It involves interrupting the nerve supply to the facet joint, which are called the medial branches.
 X-ray guidance is used.
 Radiofrequency probes or needles are placed on the two medial branches that innervate each facet joint.
 The needles are heated to 80 degrees Celsius for 90 seconds, sufficiently heating the nerve to cause denervation.
-Medication (anesthetic and steroid) is injected afterwards.
+Medication (anesthetic and steroid) is injected afterward.
 Pain relief and can last from 3 to 18 months.
-The nerve eventually grows back and the procedure can be repeated.
-The procedure can take up to 30 to 45 minutes, plus approximately 45 minutes to 1 hour of recovery time.
+The nerve eventually grows back, and the procedure can be repeated.
+The process can take up to 30 to 45 minutes, plus approximately 45 minutes to 1 hour of recovery time.

 This injection is diagnostic and can be therapeutic.
 It is performed to determine if there is damage to the sympathetic chain of nerves (that control involuntary reflexes) that may be malfunctioning.
 This condition is known as reflex sympathetic dystrophy syndrome (RSD) or complex regional pain syndrome (CRPS).
 X-ray guidance is used.
 A spinal needle is inserted along the sympathetic chain next to the vertebral body.
 Medication (anesthetic and steroid) is injected.
 The procedure can take up to 20-30 minutes plus approximately 45 minutes to one hour of recovery time.
 For a lumbar sympathetic chain injection, you generally can expect redness and a feeling of warmth in the lower extremities, lasting four to eight hours after the injection.
 For a cervical sympathetic chain (stellate ganglion) injection, in addition to warmth and redness of the upper extremities, a hoarse voice, eye redness, drooping eyelid, and pupillary constriction can be expected, lasting four to eight hours after injection.